raml-org/raml-spec/versions/raml-10/raml-10.md

 | !lowerhyphencase | The <b>!lowerhyphencase</b> function MUST convert the value of the parameter to lowercase letters; if the value is a compound word, the function MUST also add an additional hyphen between consecutive words which are not already separated by one or more hyphen.<br><br>for example: `userId --> user-id`
 | !upperhyphencase | The <b>!upperhyphencase</b> function MUST convert the value of the parameter to uppercase letters; if the value is a compound word, the function MUST also add an additional hyphen between consecutive words which are not already separated by one or more hyphen.<br><br>for example: `userId --> USER-ID`

-To apply these functions, append them to the parameter name within the double angle brackets, separated from the parameter name with a pipe ("|") character and optional whitespace padding.
-Here is an example that uses both functions as well as reserved parameters:
+Append these functions to the parameter name within the double angle brackets, separated from the parameter name with a pipe ("|") character and optional whitespace padding.
+Here is an example that uses functions and reserved parameters:

 ```yaml
 #%RAML 1.0